Department of Computer Science, University of Manchester: Advanced Processor Technologies

 The Advanced Processor Technologies (APT) group researches advanced and novel approaches to processing and computation and is led by Professor Steve Furber.
 New projects include SpiNNaker, Transactional Memory, and TERAFLUX.
-Academic staff in the group include Dr Jim Garside, Dr David Lester, Dr Mikel Luján, Dr John V Woods, Dr Javier Navaridas, Dr Vasilis Pavlidis, Dr Dirk Koch and Fellow Barry Cheetham.
-Past research projects include Jamaica, AMULET microprocessor, Network On Chip, Asynchronous Digital signal processors and System on a chip.
+Academic staff in the group include Mikel Luján Past research projects include Jamaica, AMULET microprocessor, Network On Chip, Asynchronous Digital signal processors and System on a chip.

 Bio-Health Informatics

 The Bio-Health Informatics Group (BHIG) conducts research in Bioinformatics and Health informatics ranging from the applications in molecular biology through to clinical e-science and healthcare applications.
-Academic staff in the group include Professor Andy Brass and Robert Stevens.
+Academic staff in the group include Andy Brass and Robert Stevens.

 Formal Methods

 The Formal Methods group has a very broad span of interests, ranging from developing the new mathematics of computational behaviour, to the study and development of system design and verification methods.
 There is a large group dedicated to the automation of logic including world-champion Vampire.
-The group is led by Professor Michael Fisher (computer scientist) and includes Professor Peter Aczel, Professor Andrei Voronkov, Professor Howard Barringer amongst more than a dozen staff and a large number of research students.
+The group is led by Michael Fisher (computer scientist) and includes Peter Aczel, Andrei Voronkov, Howard Barringer amongst more than a dozen staff and a large number of research students.

 Information Management

 The Information Management Group (IMG) conducts basic and applied research into the design, development and use of data and knowledge management systems.
 Such research activities are broad in nature as well as scope, including basic research on models and languages that underpin activities on algorithms, technologies and architectures.
 Challenging applications motivate and validate this research, in particular the Semantic Web and e-Science.
 Examples of recent research include Protégé, Utopia Documents, myGrid, Taverna workbench, myExperiment, Open PHACTS.
-Academic staff in group include Professor Carole Goble CBE, Professor Norman Paton, Professor Ulrike Sattler, Professor Robert Stevens, Sean Bechhofer, Suzanne Embury, Simon Harper, Caroline Jay, Bijan Parsia, Rizos Sakelloirou, Sandra Sampaio and Ning Zhang.
+Academic staff in group include Carole Goble, Norman Paton, Ulrike Sattler, Robert Stevens, Sean Bechhofer, Suzanne Embury, Caroline Jay and Bijan Parsia.

 Machine Learning and Optimisation

 The Machine Learning and Optimisation (MLO) group conduct research into a wide range of techniques and applications of machine learning, optimization, data mining, probabilistic modelling, pattern recognition and machine perception.
-Academic staff include Jon Shapiro (group leader), Gavin Brown, Ke Chen, Richard Neville and Xiaojun Zeng.
+Academic staff include Jon Shapiro (group leader).

 Nano Engineering and Storage Technologies

 The Nano Engineering and Storage Technologies (NEST) group has research interests in nano fabrication for data storage and advanced sensors applications and the investigation of data storage systems in general.
 The NEST group is housed in an integrated suite of staff offices, general-purpose laboratory space and class 100/1000 cleanrooms and is a founder member of the Manchester Centre for Mesoscience and Nanotechnology where the ground-breaking, Nobel Prize–winning work on graphene by Andre Geim and Konstantin Novoselov was undertaken.
-The group is led by Professor Thomas Thomson, academic staff members include Professor Jim Miles, Ernie W. Hill, Milan Mihajlovic and Paul W. Nutter.
+The group is led by Thomas Thomson, academic staff members include Jim Miles.